Helping Mums Connect With The Magic Of Motherhood

 This is not okay.

 Motherhood is tough, yes, but with the right support and guidance, mums can still enjoy plenty of magic.
 With a background in psychology and welfare, and trained in perinatal mental health, Karina gets the emotional side of parenthood – and knows the importance of staying sane against all the chaos and sleep deprivation that comes with early parenthood.
-By sharing simple strategies and techniques for surviving life in the fourth trimester, Karina is changing the story for new mums, who are starting their motherhood journey feeling confident, assured and resilient.
+By sharing simple strategies and techniques for surviving life in the fourth trimester, Karina is helping new mums, are start their motherhood journey feeling confident, assured and resilient.

 Gentle parenting is the way forward